Magic has changed A LOT in the last decade or so. One of the biggest changes to magic has come as a result of the Internet.

 The Daily Magician

-As The Daily Magician, we run an exclusive magic store from our email list with some of the best deals you’ll see, oftentimes we knock 80% off retail prices, and other times we just give magic away for free.
+As The Daily Magician, we run an exclusive magic store from our email list with some of the best deals you’ll see, oftentimes we even give magic away for free!

 Want to be a part of the action?